Taiki-id31/cse15l-lab-reports/lab4.md

 ```$nano  ListExamples.java```

 Note:
 I can use nano command to open and edit the specified file.
 Since the error in step6 is caused by ListExamples.java, I specified the file.
-As the image below shows, the bug is due to the index2 is not correctly updated, so I rewrite the index1 into index2.
+As the image below shows, the bug is due to the index2 is not correctly updated, so I rewrite the index1 into index2 using the following commands.

 ```<down> (× 42-times) <Rgiht> (× 12-times) <Delete> 1```